MacAns-117/Projects/Data_Science(ML)_projects/README.md

 Gained a thorough understanding of the Indian housing market and demonstrated proficiency in data analysis and modeling.

 Libraries used: Pandas, Numpy, Scikit-learn, Seaborn, Folium, Streamlit and Pycaret.
-Skills used: Data Analysis, MachineLearning.
+<br>Skills used: Data Analysis, MachineLearning.

 ## Stella Bot (06/2020 - 08/2020)